adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="TppBankSearchApi"></a> TppBankSearchApi
 Repository of banks maintained in the TPP's banking gateway.
 The banking search API will later present an interface to configure profiles attached to listed banks.

+### <a name="TppConsentSessionApi"></a> TppConsentSessionApi
+This API is used to perform authorization and consent management for the PSU.
+In the embedded case, the PSU authorizes the consent via the TppConsentSessionUI.
+In case of redirection, the psu browser is redirected to the AspspConsentSessionApi so that the psu can authorize the consent.
 ### <a name="BankDescriptor"></a> BankDescriptor
 Descriptive information associated with a bank like:
 - The name of the Bank